In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 You are brand new at remote work.
 You’ve not developed the discipline yet to wear whatever you would like and still be highly productive.

-Dress for work, as if you were going into your normal work environment.
-Fix your hair, do your makeup, tuck in your shirt, put on nice shoes.
+Dress for work as if you were going into your normal work environment.
+Fix your hair, do your makeup, tuck in your shirt and put on nice shoes.

 You need the foundation of “normal” in order to find early success in remote work.
 Make your wardrobe your best visible reminder that you are ready to win the day.

-For those that enjoy working, this is important.
-For those that need more external motivation, this is even more important.
+For those who enjoy working, this is important.
+For those who need more external motivation, this is even more important.

 Take the time saved from your commute, along with whatever spare time you may find in your day, and dedicate a space to your remote work.

 If you have an office, perfect.
-Turn it into your remote work space.
-If not, find a room not used very often and transform it into your remote work space.
+Turn it into your remote workspace.
+If not, use a low-traffic area of your home and transform it into your remote workspace.

 Make this one of your first tasks, and once it is complete, communicate it clearly to whoever else is in your household.
 They need to respect this new space.